CELEBRATING 90 YEARS IN 2022

 We’re a friendly choir with up to 120 members based in South Kensington.
 We enjoy singing and really love performing in great venues.
 We work hard to continue to promote concerts in London’s major venues singing with professional soloists and orchestras.

-Patrons: Sir Thomas Allen, Neil Jenkins, The Worshipful Company of Goldsmiths
+Patrons: Simon Halsey (CBE), Neil Jenkins, The Worshipful Company of Goldsmiths

 Music Director: Jack Apperley